n8henrie/n8henrie.github.io/_posts/2011-07-08-hashtags-in-notes-and-calendar-events.md

   <p />

   <div>
-    The difference is even more important in Simplenote / Notational Velocity, where “#temp” efficiently pulls up all of my temporary notes, as compared to “temp”, which would give me every note that contained the word template, temporary, temper, contempt, etc.
+    The difference is even more important in Simplenote / Notational Velocity, where "#temp" efficiently pulls up all of my temporary notes, as compared to "temp", which would give me every note that contained the word template, temporary, temper, contempt, etc.
   </div>

   <p />